awanzek/machine_learning_homework/README.md

 3. Undersampling
 4. SMOTEEN Combination (Over and Under) Sampling

 Once the data was resampled, given the selected method, the model was fit to the training data using a logistic regression model.
 The balanced accuracy score, confusion matrix, and imbalanced classification report were obtained for all datasets in this model type.

+Please note in the following results, the negative(0) outcome refers to a loan status - 'high risk' and the positive(1) outcome refers to a loan status - 'low risk'.

-The following are important conclusions on data resampling:
+### The following are important conclusions on data resampling:

 * Which model had the best balanced accuracy score?